Tel Aviv Museum of Art is the largest art museum in Israel. And it presents modern and contemporary art from Israel and the world.

 The Museum’s opening exhibition comprised works from its collection (including those of Ury Lesser, Mané Katz, Amedeo Modigliani, Marc Chagall, and Chana Orloff), and works on loan by 34 local artists (including Yosef Zaritsky, Aharon Avni, David Handler, Anna Ticho, Batia Lichansky, Avraham Melnikov, Avigdor Stematsky, Reuven Rubin, and Sionah Tagger).
 Besides, the exhibition featured replicas of sculptures by masters like Michelangelo, Verrocchio, Bernini, and others, depicting biblical figures.

-You can find the rest of the history at the official site.
+You can find the rest of the history on the official site.

-I wanted to make a quick mention of the auditorium in the Tel Aviv Museum of Art.
-They hold on concerts there and if you are interested you can find the concert timetable here.
+I wanted to make a quick mention of the auditorium in the museum.
+They hold on concerts there, and if you are interested, you can find the concert timetable here.

 Hiroshi Sugimoto Exhibition

 We entered the Tel Aviv Museum of Art at Herta and Paul Amir Building.
 And as I mentioned above, I did not know about the tour.
 At the information center, they told us about the overview tour.
-And since we had about an hour, I asked about what galleries we can visit during that time.
-The woman at the information center suggested several alternatives, and since I love photography we chose the exhibition of Hiroshi Sugimoto.
+And since we had about an hour, I asked what galleries we could visit meanwhile.
+The woman at the information center suggested several alternatives, and since I love photography, we chose the exhibition of Hiroshi Sugimoto.

-The exhibition took place on the lower floor, not far from the cafeteria.
+The exhibition was on the lower floor, not far from the cafeteria.

 About Hiroshi Sugimoto